For a better experience, click the Compatibility Mode icon above to turn off Compatibility Mode, which is only for viewing older websites.

 For questions, please contact Katie Regetta, Director, HR Compliance and Co-Chair of the Global Work Review Committee at GlobalHR@drexel.edu.

-The "Drexel University Global Work and/or Global System Access Request Form" is a required starting point for all requests for all individuals to work and/or have system access from outside the United States for any period of time.
+The "Drexel University Intake Form for Paid and Unpaid Work Based Outside the United States" is a required starting point for all requests of departments to have individuals, including Non-Employee Associates, perform paid or unpaid work based outside the United States.
 This form is not intended for current employee international business travel or international remote work for personal reasons.

 • Your department has a need for a post-doctoral student to complete research in China for one year.